Stev190/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-prints all possible combinations of two letters, except
+prints a number with two decimal places